sumn2u/vue-deploy-s3/README.md

 ```
 It will automatically create a deploy.js file.
 Now inside deploy.js file put your s3 bucket name, along with ACCESSKEYID and SECERETKEY.

-After building your react app.
+After building your vue app.
 It's time to deploy your app to S3 bucket.

 > vue-deploy-s3 deploy development